The Academic Advising Mutual Responsibilities form can be found here.

 - Maintain confidentiality in accordance with the law

-The Office of Academic Advising offers a wide range of academic services for enrolled students at Dickinson College including: Class Deans, Peer Advisors, Peer Tutors (for selected courses including most language courses), and a Learning Specialist who provides workshops and instruction in skills and strategies for academic success.
+The Center for Advising, Internships & Lifelong Career Development offers a wide range of academic services for enrolled students at Dickinson College including: College Deans, Peer Advisors, Peer Tutors (for selected courses including most language courses), and a Learning Specialist who provides workshops and instruction in skills and strategies for academic success.
 Additionally, a variety of support services and resources are available through the Writing Center and Wellness Center.

 Assistance for Students with Disabilities

 Dickinson College makes reasonable academic accommodations for students with documented disabilities.
 I am available to discuss the implementation of those accommodations.
-Students requesting accommodations must first register with Disability Services to verify their eligibility.
-After documentation review, Marni Jones, Director of Learning Skills and Disability Services, will provide eligible students with accommodation letters for their professors.
+Students requesting accommodations must first register with Access and Disability Services to verify their eligibility.
+After documentation review, Marni Jones, Dean and Director of Access and Disability Services and SOAR, will provide eligible students with accommodation letters for their professors.
 Students must obtain a new letter every semester and meet with each relevant professor prior to any accommodations being implemented.
 These meetings should occur during the first three weeks of the semester (except for unusual circumstances), and at least one week before any testing accommodations.
-Disability Services is located in Biddle House.
-Address inquiries to Stephanie Anderberg at 717-245-1734 or email email@example.com.
-For more information, see the *Disability Services web site*.
+Access and Disability Services is located in Old West.
+Address inquiries to John Joyce at (717)245-1734 or email firstname.lastname@example.org.
+For more information, see the *Access and Disability Services web site*.